 The Marquise lost her husband in 1838 and devoted more time to the wines by using her intuition to improve the harvest rituals, fermentation, and building underground cellars for better temperature control.
 Also by bringing in a consulting French winemaker, M. Louis Oudart who advised using updated French wine-making techniques and suggested creating a wine that would last and compete with French Bourgogne and Bordeaux style wines.
-The fact was she, herself had heritage of wine making traditions in her family, from Reims to the Loire Valley and was comfortable in this sphere.
-Since living in Piedmont for over 24 years she knew that the territory for Nebbiolo was perfect in the protected Langhe’s undulating hills, rich in minerals thus giving the opportunity to make long lasting powerful wines.
+The fact was she herself had heritage of wine making traditions in her family, from Reims to the Loire Valley and was comfortable in this sphere.
+Since living in Piedmont for over 24 years, she knew that the territory for Nebbiolo was the perfect variety for the protected Langhe’s undulating hills, rich in minerals thus giving the opportunity to make long lasting powerful wines.

 Her reputation grew from guests at her home who drank her wine and the fact that she knew it was economically important to promote her wines.
-The story goes that one day in Turin, King of Savoy and friend, Carlo Alberto, asked her jokingly why she had not yet offered him a taste of the famous wine, of which he had heard so much spoken and which was being produced, rumor had it, in the environs of the Castle of Barolo, her vacation residence of Barolo.
+The story goes that one day in Turin, the King of Savoy a friend, Carlo Alberto, asked her jokingly why she had not yet offered him a taste of her famous wine, of which he had heard so much spoken of was being produced, in the environs of the Castle of Barolo, her vacation residence of Barolo.
 “A few days later, writes historian Domenico Massè in Il Paese di Barolo, the city of Turin was witness to an extraordinary spectacle: The streets of the capital were full of the Marquise’s ox-drawn carts, heading in the direction of the royal palace and carrying barrels of wine — 325 of them, to be precise, one for every day of the year, minus 40 for the days of Lent.”

 Thus the success of the "King of Wines and the Wine of Kings," as Barolo has become to be known, was assured and made its way around European courts.
 By being famous and much appreciated people, the Barolo wine took advantage of image.